 Tony Cragg’s work, which has been charting new ground since the 1970s, is part of a busy dialogue with matter.
 Whether made of wood, glass, plastic or bronze, his sculptures associate the particular qualities of a material with the vitality of a form.
-This major exhibition offers the public of the Greater Region of Luxembourg a chance to discover the oeuvre of one of the most important contemporary sculptors.
+This major exhibition offers the public a chance to discover the oeuvre of one of the most important contemporary sculptors.

 In tandem with his writings on art and his pictorial praxis, which would culminate in the radical and emblematic works which his monochrome paintings turned out to be, in the 1930s Ad Reinhardt developed an activity as an illustrator, and published caustically witty drawings in the American press.
 Through a broad selection of illustrations and drawings, the exhibition underscores the artist’s great freedom of tone and commitment as much with regard to political and social issues as to art, and abstract art in particular.